What is a High Performance Culture and How do You Create One? 5 Key Elements and Strategies That Work

 Let’s take a closer look at the benefits of this dynamic culture:

-That’s right, there’s a link between culture and innovation as well!
-Forbes even goes as far as to describe culture as the “heart” of organizational innovation.
+That’s right, there’s a link between culture and innovation as well! even goes as far as to describe culture as the “heart” of organizational innovation.
 But why is this so?

 Well, companies can’t exactly force employees to innovate, but with the right culture, they can set up conditions that make it more likely to occur.
 For instance, organizations that encourage dialogue, embrace diversity and allow experimentation are highly supportive of innovation.